Falling Fruit is not associated with Fallen Fruit. Fallen Fruit can be found at fallenfruit.org.

 Thomaz Brandão Teixeira – Português

 Timna Raz – עִברִית

 Harvesting food in an urban setting comes with certain practical and moral considerations.
-For an introduction to the ethics of urban foraging, we recommend the excellent summary on our sibling site - Portland, Oregon's Urban Edibles.
+For an introduction to the ethics of urban foraging, we recommend the following summary.

 Information on Falling Fruit may be wrong or out of date.
 For example, many of the foraging maps migrated to Falling Fruit were hosted as public Google Maps on which markers were often moved accidentally, and municipal tree inventories are updated only (if ever) as trees are visited for maintenance.
 Be prepared to encounter inaccuracies in the field, and please edit the map as needed based on your discoveries.
 Ultimately, it is your responsibility to determine the identity, edibility, and location of a plant, and the responsibility of all to improve the quality of the map.